 It is the policy of the College to offer programming to identify and prevent domestic violence, dating violence, sexual assault (including stranger and known offender assaults), and stalking each year.
 Educational programs are offered to raise awareness for all incoming students and employees and are often conducted during new student and new employee orientation and throughout an incoming student's first semester.
 All new college employees are required to complete training in these topics within their first 90 days at the college.
 New students receive information at New Student Orientations over the college's policies prohibiting sexual misconduct including dating violence, domestic violence, sexual assault, stalking, sexual exploitation and sexual harassment in addition to where to report such issues.
+New employees are required to complete the college's onboarding process which includes training and information on CCC's Sexual Misconduct Policy, where to report violations or concerns and who to contact at the college for additional information.
 Programs and other campaigns offered throughout the year to all students and employees include strong messages regarding not just awareness, but also primary prevention (including normative messaging, environmental management, and bystander intervention), and discuss institutional policies on sexual misconduct as well as the state of Nebraska definitions of domestic violence, dating violence, sexual assault, stalking, and consent in reference to sexual activity.